-Dance Mogul: Did you go through any hardships in the beginning of your journey when trying to blend gospel with house music?
+Dance Mogul: Did you go through any hardships at the beginning of your journey when trying to blend gospel with house music?

 Darryl D’Bonneau: Yes, it was very hard for me because I was in church and they did not want me singing secular music.
 So they sat me down and I came up with a song called Not Just Sunday.
 House music made me happy and in the club the singers I was listening to sounded like they were singing gospel.
 Their voices were strong and powerful.
 I knew that was my calling!

 Dance Mogul: How important was Frankie Knuckles to the culture?